MorganBergen/solidity-kubi/lectures/lecture-01/README.md

 # step 0: configure Geth

+Geth is the main Ethereum CLI client tool.
+It is the entry point into the Ethereum network (mainnet, privatenet, or testnet) all capable of running as a full node (as the default), archive node (retaining all historial states), or a light node (retrieving data live).
+It can be used by other processes as a gateway into the Ethereum network via JSON RPC endpoints exposed on top of HTTP, WebSockets, and IPC transports.

 We will explore the various options for configuring a local private network.
 This step will show how to set up and launch a private network, unlock the associated accounts, attach a console to check the network status and make some basic interactions.

 ### Learning Objectives: